1n4r1/1n4r1.github.io/_posts/2019-03-22-Hackthebox-Ethereal-Writeup.md

 If we click on "MENU", we can find an access to admin console.
 ![placeholder](https://inar1.github.io/public/images/2019-03-22/2019-03-20-11-25-03.png)

-Clicking on "Menu" again and "PING" redirects us to ethreal.htb:8080
+Clicking on "Menu" again and "PING" redirects us to ethreal.htb:8080.<br>
+We have to add following line in "/etc/hosts".
+{% highlight shell %}
+10.10.10.106 ethereal.htb
+{% endhighlight %}
 ![placeholder](https://inar1.github.io/public/images/2019-03-22/2019-03-09-17-35-42.png)
 ![placeholder](https://inar1.github.io/public/images/2019-03-22/2019-03-20-11-27-17.png)